-The Nomination Committee undertakes a formal evaluation of the Board's performance once every two years.
+The Nomination Committee undertakes annually a formal evaluation of the Board's performance.

-C.6.1 The Nomination Committee undertakes, once every two years, a performance evaluation of the Board, assessing the skills, knowledge and experience of individual directors as well as effective contribution and commitment to the role, and report on this to the Board.
+C.6.1 The Nomination Committee undertakes, annually a performance evaluation of the Board, assessing the, knowledge, skills and experience of individual Directors and of the Board collectively and reports to the Board accordingly.
 The Board acts on the results of the evaluation by recognising the strengths and addressing the weaknesses.
 Additionally, the Board takes note of the self-evaluation reports of the Board Committees.